intmus/inttheory22-23/_08-cadences-phrasing/b1-ex-phrasesubmotive.md

 ## Identifying phrases

-Now that you have a basic understanding of harmonic progressions, harmonic function, labeling function with Roman numerals, and cadences, you can combine these ideas to explore musical phrases.
+Now that we have a basic understanding of harmonic progressions, harmonic function, labeling function with Roman numerals, and cadences, we can combine these ideas to explore musical phrases.
 - After listening to Mozart's *An Die Freude* multiple times (found below), mark the beginning and ending of each phrase based on your listening.
     - Remember that each phrase should sound like a complete musical idea with a clear beginning, middle, and end.
 - Once you have established these, label the last two chords of each phrase using Roman numerals and inversion figures.